My Unofficial Costco Organic Foods List

 Raisins (Sunmaid-comes in 2 two-pound packages)

-Salsa (Kirkland)
+Salsa (Kirklands)

 Salmon (Bear & Wolf wild Alaskan salmon)